Best Affordable States To Raise a Family in the U.S.

 PODS Can Help You Move to an Affordable Family-Friendly State

-Editor’s note: Average rent prices and average home values were obtained from Zillow.
+Editor’s note: Average rent prices were obtained from RentCafe and Zillow; average home values were obtained from Zillow.
 For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.
+Home values in the millions were rounded to the nearest $100,000.
+Cost of living averages were obtained from Bestplaces.